cotterjd/emailer/README.md

 `git clone git@github.com:cotterjd/gmailer.git` clone repo <br>
 `cd gmailer` move into directory <br>
 `npm install` install necessary packages<br>
-`cd ..` go back to parent directory (you could make the config and index files in same directory if you change the requires, but I'd prefer they be separate) <br>
+`cd ..` go back to parent directory (you could make the config and index files in same directory if you change the `require`, but I'd prefer they be separate) <br>
 `vim config` (or nano config or any other text editor) see sample config <br>
 `vim index.js` see sample index <br>
 `node index.js` run program to send email